Try Doing Something New Every Day For 30 Days Challenge

 - Take a different route to work

-- Try a new coffee shop
+- Try a novel coffee shop

 - Learn five words in an untried language